Wigan 28 Widnes 12: Five things we learned

 1. Tony Clubb made a try-scoring return to action just 58 days after having a kidney removed.

-The prop - who missed the second-half of 2016 with a serious neck injury - was given a vocal reception when he came off the bench.
-He made a surging first carry and, moments later, crossed under the sticks from short-range.
+The prop - who missed most of 2016 with a serious neck injury - was given a vocal reception when he came off the bench.
+He made a surging first carry and moments later, crossed under the sticks from short-range.
 It was good to see the popular Londoner back on the pitch.

 2. Wigan were indebted to Joe Burgess in the closing stages.

 Having had their 16-0 lead cut back to 16-12 thanks to two converted Lloyd White tries either side of half-time, Burgess produced a try-saving tackle to deny Stefan Marsh - and then sealed victory with a late double, giving the final scoreline a somewhat more comfortable look.

 3. Shaun Wane has a pool of quality wingers to choose from.

 With Burgess restored to the left flank (and he looks a lot more comfortable on the wing), Wane recalled Lewis Tierney to the right edge - leaving no place for Liam Marshall, despite 22 tries in 19 games.
 Wane later made it clear he has been happy with Marshall, but felt he “owed” Tierney a chance in his preferred wing spot (he scored the game’s other try), having struggled as a makeshift full-back for most of his appearances.
 Tom Davies also missed out, and Wane expects Dom Manfredi to be knocking on the selection door very, very soon after nearly a year out with a serious knee injury.
 Decisions, decisions.